 The palate is off dry with a soft mouthfeel, refreshing acidity and gently, dry tannin.
 The bubbles make it uplifting.
 It’s A clean palate, grapey and lemon citrus, elderflower characters.
 Subtle tea leaf notes carry throughout.
 The finish is long, balanced and has a nice dry tea leaf finish.

-My personal favourite of the three and the one I’d see myself drinking most often.
+The Darjeeling tea is my personal favourite of the three and the one I’d see myself drinking most often.
 Food wise - agree, grilled pork or chicken would be good.
 I think this has most potential of the range to sit with broader European food styles.

 A highly perfumed, intense Jasmine nose.
 Blossom, flowers, fresh cut pear and a subtle woody pine note alongside a ‘classic’ green tea aroma.